kaoslabsinc/django-building-blocks/README.md

 - [`Archivable`](building_blocks/models/abstracts.py)
 - [`Publishable`](building_blocks/models/abstracts.py)

+Note: if you're coming from v0.0.x, take a look at this [`migration file`](example/sample/migrations/0014_int_status.py) to help you with writing migrations for your `Archivable` or `Publishable` models, as in v0.1.0 they have switched to use an integer status field.

 ### Abstract model factories

 Abstract model factories enable you to create abstract models on the fly.
 Abstract model factories enable you to modify